stat20-summer/website/content/syllabus.md

 course community are expected to treat each other with courtesy and respect.

-You will be interacting with us (Jeremy and GSIs) and fellow students in several different environments.
+You will be interacting with us (Jeremy and uGSIs) and fellow students in several different environments.
 Some of these will be in person, some online, but the same expectations hold: be kind, be respectful, be professional.

 If you are concerned about classroom environment issues created by other students, please come talk to us about it.
-If you are concerned with issues created by myself or the GSI, please speak with me (Jeremy).
+If you are concerned with issues created by myself or a uGSI, please speak with me (Jeremy).

 *See Miscellaneous - On Confidentiality and Miscellaneous - Campus Resources*.